Bella Vista Town Hall to approve bond and sales tax issues

 BELLA VISTA, Ark.
-(KNWA) — The city of Bella Vista is asking voters to approve a bond and sales tax issue totaling over $24 million next month.
+(KFTA) — The city of Bella Vista is asking voters to approve a bond and sales tax issue totaling over $24 million next month.

 Voters will choose to vote for or against the issuing of bonds to pay for three public safety projects.